sixswordstudio/sixswordstudio.github.io/_posts/2022-11-01-create-free-website.md

 This guide suggests using the ``` global ``` instead of ``` local ``` setting for simplicity and to avoid troubleshooting in the future.

 #### Check the install
-- Check your Ruby version using this Terminal command:
+- Check Ruby version using this Terminal command:
 ```
 ruby -v
 ```
 If the output shows an older version of Ruby (2.x.x), this indicates that the environment manager is trying to point the project towards the default OS Ruby.
 This will result in errors.

 If the output shows the current version of Ruby (3.1.2), this indicates that the environment manager is pointing the project towards the newly installed version of Ruby.
-You can proceed without errors.
+User can proceed without errors.

 ### Gems
 Gems are snippets of Ruby code that extend the language in the project file, allowing the files to read and render more functions.

-- Install gems into your project folder:
+- Install gems into the project folder:
 ```
 gem install bundler
 ```